Regina José Galindo: Early work

 Remarkably, for an artist who is known for the political themes of her work, Galindo grew up in a lower middle class household where politics generally, and the Guatemalan civil war more specifically, were not discussed.
-She attended secretarial school and her career as a secretary was not a successful one.
+She attended secretarial school but her career as a secretary was not a successful one.
 Her work as a poet developed through attending workshops and groups which met in friends' houses, at which time she wrote the pieces that became part of her book Personal and Intransmisible.

-After meeting Jessica Lagunas and Maria Adela Díaz, performance art grew in importance in her practice.
+Galindo started her professional career working in advertisement, according to her this helped her make better connections between images and words.

+Her first steps in the artistic world where linked to poetry and drawing, getting close to the contemporary art world with other artists, especially Jessica Lagunas and Maria Adela Díaz.
 Aníbal López (also known as A-1 53167) has been a good friend for Galindo, and is noted as an important influence on her work.

-Galindo's first performances were based upon her earlier written works.
+She specialized in the use of performance art starting with one of her first works "Lo voy a guitar al viento" (I will yell it to the wind) in 1999.
+Her own body becomes the protagonist of her work, when she hangs herself from a bridge in Guatemala while reciting her poetry to denounce the atrocities inflicted on women under the abuse of political power.

+With her work, Galindo has spoken up against violence, machismo (toxic masculinity) and one of the main topics is femicide, occidental beauty canon, state violence, and abuse of power, specially in the context of her country, even though her language relates to other contexts.